Trail Conditions

 Do you have information about a trail that needs or doesn’t need work?
 Fill out the form at the bottom of this page so we can update our maintenance plan!
 Let us know about specifics like logs on the trail, obstructive brush growth, the condition of existing structures (we’re always looking to replace another bridge), or significant washouts.

-Trail use type: ADA multi-useWhy to go: views of Rainy Lake and LarchesMaintained: every year by USFSCurrent conditions/Notes: Trail under snow (05/19)
+• Trail use type: ADA multi-useWhy to go: views of Rainy Lake and LarchesMaintained: every year by USFSCurrent conditions/Notes: Trail clear of windfall and snow 6/30

-A 6.5-mile loop that gains and loses 2,020 ft of elevationTrail use type: hikingWhy to go: scenic views of the North Cascades, Larches, LakesMaintained: Annually by USFSCurrent conditions/notes: Several trees down.
-Snow between Maple and Heather passes, and the lower portions are muddy with patchy snow (06/11).
+• A 6.5-mile loop that gains and loses 2,020 ft of elevationTrail use type: hikingWhy to go: scenic views of the North Cascades, Larches, LakesMaintained: Annually by USFSCurrent conditions/notes: Clear of downed trees.
+Snow between Maple and Heather passes.
+(06/20).
 Be mindful when passing to not expand the trail in delicate subalpine terrain, and observe areas that are closed for restoration.

-Trail use type: hiking, climbing, fishingWhy to go: views, wildflowersMaintained: annually by USFSCurrent conditions/Notes: Several trees down and patchy snow/mud (06/11).
+• Trail use type: hiking, climbing, fishingWhy to go: views, wildflowersMaintained: annually by USFSCurrent conditions/Notes: Trail clear of trees and snow.
+(06/30).
 Be mindful when passing to not expand the trail in the delicate subalpine terrain.
 The Climbers access spur leaves the Blue Lake trail at approximately 1.5 miles and is signed.

-Why to go: Cutthroat Lake, Views of the North Cascades from Cutthroat PassMaintained: annually by USFS and MVTCCurrent Conditions/Notes: One long across trail and melted to the lake.
-Snow/mud beyond lake junction (06/11)
+• Why to go: Cutthroat Lake, Views of the North Cascades from Cutthroat PassMaintained: annually by USFS and MVTCCurrent Conditions/Notes: Logged out and snow free (06/30)

-Trail use type: hikingWhy to go: views, access to the historic Meebee Pass fire lookout.Maintained: The USFS rarely maintains the entire trail, but dedicated volunteers maintain the first 4 miles to the Gold Creek mine site regularly.Current Conditions/Notes: Trail underudner snow (05/19).
+Trail use type: hikingWhy to go: views, access to the historic Meebee Pass fire lookout.Maintained: The USFS rarely maintains the entire trail, but dedicated volunteers maintain the first 4 miles to the Gold Creek mine site regularly.Current Conditions/Notes: Mostly snow free (6/30).
 Impassable to stock otherwise, the creek crossing at the trail's start at Granite Creek is difficult or dangerous at high water.

 Trail use type: Hiking, Horseback riding, fishing at the lake